mikemeier/IbrowsSonataAdminAnnotationBundle/README.md

 ### Version 2.2

-- Allow to register SonataAdminServices over Annotations with @AutoService
+- Allow to register SonataAdminServices over Annotations with @AutoService @see Known issues for caching problems

 ### Version 1.2